Who should attend this event?

 How can attendees get to and from the event?

-Wilson High School is located one block from the Tenleytown-AU Metro (red line).
-It is also within walking distance of the 30N, 30S, 31, 33, 37, 96, H2, H4, M4 and N2 MetroBus lines.
-There are three Capital Bikeshare docking stations within five blocks and nike racks available on school grounds.
-Limited, metered street parking is available.
+Ron Brown College Preparatory High School (CPHS) is located two block from the Deanwood Metro (orange line).
+It is also within walking distance of the W4 and U4 MetroBus lines.
+There is a Capital Bikeshare docking station within one block of the school and many bike racks available on school grounds.
+Limited street parking is available and we encourage attendees to use public transportation to get to the event.

 What are the parking options?